freedomofpress/securedrop/docs/full_install.md

 Open a terminal (click the terminal icon in the top menu).

-First, you need to update your Tor and Debian packages by entering the below command.
+First, you need to update your package manager's package lists to be sure you get the latest version of Ansible.
 It should take a couple minutes.

     $ sudo apt-get update

 Now, install Ansible by entering this command:

     $ sudo apt-get install ansible

-You will be asked whether you want to use additional disk space to do so.
-Enter "Y" for yes.

 Next, you will need to clone the SecureDrop repository: